SHAND-stuffs/device_motorola_aljeter/README.md

 Copyright (C) 2019 The LineageOS Project

-Device Configuration for Moto G6 Play (AlJeter)
+Device Configuration for Moto G6 Play (aljeter)
 ==================================================

 The Motorola Moto G6 Play (codenamed _"aljeter"_) is a low range smartphone from Motorola mobility.